esahmohammed/vpn-setup/README.md

 </p>

 <p>
 Next lets start using a VPN, I will be using Proton VPN in this example.
-Link for Proton VPN:
+Link for Proton VPN:https://protonvpn.com/ <br />
 Simply create an account and download Proton VPN to begin the next step.
 Once installed, login to Proton VPN and connect to a VPN server in another country.
 For this example I will connect to Japan, to do so simply hover over the country and select "connect".
 </p>